Lionel-Rousseau/postfix-rspamd-hardened-config/docs/hardening-decisions.md

 **Settings:** `smtpd_tls_ciphers = medium` (inbound), `smtp_tls_ciphers = high` (outbound)

-Using `high` grade for inbound (port 25) would reject connections from MTAs that only support 128-bit ciphers — still common on older infrastructure. `medium` includes AES-128-GCM and ChaCha20, which are secure; it merely adds tolerance for peers that cannot negotiate AES-256.
+Using `high` grade for inbound (port 25) would reject connections from MTAs that only support 128-bit ciphers, still common on older infrastructure. `medium` includes AES-128-GCM and ChaCha20, which are secure; it merely adds tolerance for peers that cannot negotiate AES-256.

 On the outbound side, `high` is safe: we control the TLS negotiation and can afford to prefer the strongest available cipher.
 Peers that cannot negotiate a high-grade cipher will fall back to opportunistic TLS per the `dane` policy.